jessepav/lacygoill-wiki-backup/bug/vim.md

 I'm not sure that can be done though; it seems Vim concatenates all the lines in the lambda's definition:

-    :fu <lambda>1
+    :function <lambda>1
         def <lambda>1(m: any, ...): string˜
      1  return m[0]->str2nr() > 99                         ? ''                         : m[0]->str2nr()˜
         enddef˜

-If it can't be  improved when the error is raised at runtime,  could it still be improved when the error is raised at compile time?
+If it can't  be improved when the error  is given at runtime, could  it still be improved when the error is given at compile time?
 ```vim
 vim9script
 def Func()